ariel-sievers/practical-parts/README.md

 # PracticalParts

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.
 It is currently in development for Practical Parts LLC and a demo is available [here](https://practical-parts.netlify.app).
 This project utilizes TypeScript, HTML, SASS, and the Shopify API.
+Since it uses a private API key that must be hidden from this repository, the project cannot be run on its own.

 ## Development server